Pauline Ashwell: Career

 Ashwell's first published work was a children's fantasy book, Little Red Steamer (Methuen, 1941) and her first science fiction story, "Invasion from Venus", published when she was only 16 years old.
 It appeared in the July 1942 issue of an obscure British science fiction magazine, Yankee Science Fiction, under the name Paul Ashwell.

-She was discovered by science fiction editor John W. Campbell, who published her debut novel, Unwillingly to School, under the name Pauline Ashwell in the January 1958 issue of Astounding Science Fiction.
+She was discovered by science fiction editor John W. Campbell, who published her story "Unwillingly to School", under the name Pauline Ashwell in the January 1958 issue of Astounding Science Fiction.
 She was nominated for the Hugo Awards for Best New Author and Best Novelette.
-Campbell also published her story Big Sword in the October 1958 of Astounding under the name Paul Ash.
-Her third story for Campbell was The Lost Kafoozalum, again under the name Pauline Ashwell, published in the October 1960 issue of Analog Science Fact & Fiction (the new name of Astounding).
+Campbell also published her story "Big Sword" in the October 1958 of Astounding under the name Paul Ash.
+Her third story for Campbell was "The Lost Kafoozalum", again under the name Pauline Ashwell, published in the October 1960 issue of Analog Science Fact & Fiction (the new name of Astounding).
 This story was nominated for the Hugo Award for Best Short Story.
 Though she lost to Poul Anderson's The Longest Voyage, Richard A. Lupoff included her story in his series What If?
 Stories That Should Have Won The Hugo as one of three stories by women who debuted in the 1950s that he thought should have won those awards.

-Her 1966 story, The Wings of a Bat under the name Paul Ash, appeared as a nominee on the first ballot of the Nebula Award for Best Novelette.
-Other than Rats in the Moon in the November 1982 issue of Analog, she published nothing between 1966 and 1988.
-In 1988, she published a burst of stories in Analog: Interference (as Paul Ash, March), Thingummy Hall (June), Fatal Statistics (July), Make Your Own Universe (Mid-December), and Shortage in Time (December).
+Her 1966 story "The Wings of a Bat", under the name Paul Ash, appeared as a nominee on the first ballot of the Nebula Award for Best Novelette.
+Other than "Rats in the Moon" in the November 1982 issue of Analog, she published nothing between 1966 and 1988.
+In 1988, she published a burst of stories in Analog: "Interference" (as Paul Ash, March), "Thingummy Hall" (June), "Fatal Statistics" (July), "Make Your Own Universe" (Mid-December), and "Shortage in Time" (December).
 More stories followed during the next two decades.
-Her story Man Opening a Door, published in the June 1991 issue of Analog under the name Paul Ash, was on the final ballot as a nominee for the Nebula Award for Best Novella.
+Her "Man Opening a Door", published in the June 1991 issue of Analog under the name Paul Ash, was on the final ballot as a nominee for the Nebula Award for Best Novella.
 Her novel The Man Who Stayed Behind appeared in the July 1993 issue of Analog, also under the name Paul Ash, but was never published in book form.

 Tor Books published her only two books: